conehead/AuthMod/README.md

 AuthMod
 =======

-This is a Bukkit plugin that in conjunction with the AuthMod client mod authenticates users on a server based on an RSA certificate.
+This is a Bukkit plugin that, in conjunction with the AuthMod client mod, authenticates users on a server with use of an RSA certificate.
 This is useful if passwords of Minecraft users are compromised on your server, especially high-level staff.

 Setting up AuthMod